 Tossing brown rice pasta with your favorite sauce makes it easy to serve.
 Tomato, pesto, or Alfredo sauces work well.
 Brown rice pasta’s nutty taste complements many sauces.

 Add vegetables to brown rice pasta.
-Add roasted red peppers, cherry tomatoes, or sautéed spinach or kale to the spaghetti for flavor.
+For flavor, add roasted red peppers, cherry tomatoes, sautéed spinach, or kale to the spaghetti.

 Brown rice pasta works in casseroles like baked ziti and lasagna.
 For a satisfying meal, top pasta with sauce, cheese, and veggies.